 Tormach PCNC 440 is a vertical CNC mill, so the workbed moves in X and Y axes and the spindle moves in Z-axis.

 All axes of the PCNC 440 CNC mill use a ball screw drive for linear motion.
 Ball screw drive has no backlash therefore it provides better positional accuracy than other drive mechanisms.

-Linear motion of workbed is guided by dovetail guides because they provide good rigidity.
+The linear motion of workbed is guided by dovetail guides because they provide good rigidity.
 In the PCNC 440, dovetails are made of PTFE, which is low friction material.
 Hence, it reduces dynamic friction.

 Its slideway has hand-scraped gibs that are reliable and produce precise movement to make parts with high accuracy.

-The ball screw drive of Y and Z axes is covered by accordion way covers to protect the ball screw drive from metal chips produced during metal milling.
+The ball screw drive of the Y and Z axes is covered by accordion way covers to protect the ball screw drive from metal chips produced during metal milling.